nervosnetwork/mercury/README.md

 cargo build --release
 ```

-### Usage
+## Usage

 ### Edit Config File

-The path of the default config file is `./devtools/config/config.toml`.
+There are two config files corresponding to mainnet and testnet located in `./devtools/config/`.
 The meaning of each config item shown below.

 | config item       | meaning                                           | default value           |
 | ----------------- | ------------------------------------------------- | ----------------------- |